Texas-style chili con carne is the subject of many debates. Beans or no beans? Tomatoes or no tomatoes?

 Toasting your chiles will add complexity, bringing out their natural flavors and adding a bit of smokiness.

-To toast your chiles, peel and seed them, then press them onto a hot comal or pan with a metal spatula for a couple of seconds on each side.
+To toast your chiles, remove the stem and de-seed them, then press them onto a hot comal or pan with a metal spatula for a couple of seconds on each side.

 As you toast your chiles, you’ll notice the color lighten up slightly.
 Just be careful not to burn them.
 That’ll add a bitter taste.

 Don’t worry about straining your chiles after you’ve blended them.
 I only bother with that when I’m using guajillos.
 Their tough skins have a hard time breaking down and can add a graininess.

 No worries.
 There aren’t any guajillos in this recipe.

 An important note on dried chiles: Chiles should not be so dry that they shatter like glass when you bend them.
 They should be somewhat soft and pliable.
 Overly dry chiles are usually old and have lost most of their flavor.
 If you don’t have a good source, Ole Rico, out of Laredo, Texas, is available on Amazon and sells very high-quality products.

 Most people use ground beef for their chili con carne.
 That’s fine, but cubed beef chuck is much better.
 If you want to use ground beef to make it easier on yourself, be sure to get coarse ground beef so that you’ll have some texture.